Joel Dunn, President & CEO

 Dunn is a member of the Captain John Smith Chesapeake National Historic Trail Advisory Council, co-chair of the Chesapeake Conservation Partnership, and serves on the Maryland Joint Study Committee for Program Open Space.
-Dunn is a Climate Leader with The Climate Change Reality Project.
-In 2012 and 2013, Dunn was the chairman of Partners for Open Space and currently serves as vice-chair.
+In 2018, Dunn was appointed to Maryland Governor Larry Hogan’s Maryland Outdoor Recreation Economic Commission and the Maryland Department of Transportation Attainment Report Advisory Committee (ARAC).
+Dunn was a Climate Leader with The Climate Change Reality Project and served as the chairman of Partners for Open Space for two years (2012,2013).

 Dunn served on the Severn River Commission and as a member of the Annapolis Conservancy Board (2008-2011).
 Additionally, Dunn was a member of the Greenhouse Gas and Carbon Mitigation Working Group for Maryland’s Commission on Climate Change (2007) and served on the Technical Advisory Committee for the Virginia Outdoors Plan (2006).